Help Me Choose

 - Desired solar performance; darker tints (typically) allow less solar energy to pass through; exotic configurations using high-performance PVB in laminated glass may permit enhanced solar performance (i.e. less solar energy transmittance) while maintaining high light transmittance

-- Higher light transmittance permits better visibility into the vehicle from the outside; this is often desirable especially in the event of emergency and higher security situations
+- Higher light transmittance permits better visibility into the vehicle from the outside; this is often desirable especially in the event of an emergency and higher security situations